ChitambarLab/CVChannel.jl/README.md

 #### Python Notebooks

-1. Create the `cv-channel-notebook` Conda environment with `$ conda env create -f python_environment.yml`.
+1. Create the `CVChannel.jl-notebook` Conda environment with `$ conda env create -f python_environment.yml`.
-2. Activate the `cv-channel-notebook` environment with `$ conda activate cv-channel-notebook`.
+2. Activate the `CVChannel.jl-notebook` environment with `$ conda activate CVChannel.jl-notebook`.
 3. Launch the Jupyter notebook server with `$ jupyter-notebook`.

 At this point, the Jupyter Notebook interface will launch in your default web